dtinblack/dtinblack.github.io/about/index.md

 This blog uses the <a href="http://www.google.co.uk/analytics/">Google Analytics</a> service to better understand how people are accessing the site.
 This information is collected in an anonymous form and includes the number of visitors to the site.

-The blog is based on the [HPSTR Theme](/assets/md/abouthpstr) and will continue to change as I learn more about page layouts and different approaches to web navigation.
+The blog is based on an early version of [HPSTR](https://mademistakes.com/work/hpstr-jekyll-theme/) written [Michael Rose](https://mademistakes.com/about/) and will continue to change as I learn more about page layouts and different approaches to web navigation.

 Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

+Over the years I ave gathered tips on how to [maintain](/assets/md/maintenance) the site which may help others who are running a Jekyll based blog.

 <h2>The Legal Stuff</h2>